GerkinDev/devblog/content/walkthroughs/kubernetes/02-cluster/index.md

 unset nginx_ip
 ```

 This should return `Has public IP` with an IP that should be reachable from the host & the HTML of the default nginx page.
 If not, then you might have additional configuration to do.
-See {{< linkToPage path="/blog/setup-firewall-for-kubernetes-flannel-metallb-through-vpn" blank=true >}}

 Cleanup the namespace afterwards